adimian/kova/kova-docs/docs/features.md

     * Identified echo : Dialogue between an identified client and the applicative server
     * Caching echo : Dialogue between a client and a server, the message is cached for 5s
     * Ping Pong : Conversation between 2 clients
+    * Sending files : Use of MinIO to send images and modify them in the applicative server

 ## Authentication service